paketo-buildpacks/php/rfcs/0001-restructure.md

     optional = true
 ```

+## Environment Variables

+* `php-dist` buildpack must expose the location of the `php.ini` file through
+  an environment variable available at build and launch.
+* `php-fpm` buildpack must expose the location of the `php-fpm.conf` file through
+  an environment variable available at build and launch.
+* Session handler buildpacks must use `PHP_INI_SCAN_DIR` to set the search path
+  for additional .ini files it configures.

 ## Unresolved Questions and Bikeshedding

-* php-httpd/php-nginx overrides the start cmd set by php-fpm.
-Does the spec allow for a way for
+* php-httpd/php-nginx also sets a start command for fpm that is also set by
+  php-fpm.
+Does the spec allow an elegant way for start cmds set by 2
-start command set by 2 buildpacks to run together?
-(Different process-types?)
+  buildpacks to run together?

-* How do you have a group such that it produces an image who will simply run php-fpm?
-There's no
-way to differentiate that group from php-built-in group.

-* Is php-fpm worth the separation?
-(If not, we can document it as a possible alternate solution)

-* What's the best way to detect if the app should be run on builtin/httpd/nginx?
+* Is buildpack.yml the best way to detect if the app should be run on
+  builtin/httpd/nginx?

 {{REMOVE THIS SECTION BEFORE RATIFICATION!}}